 We have also identified further sections of line currently used only for freight traffic which could deliver significant enhancements to existing passenger services.
 Examples are the lines through Castle Donington and through Pinxton.
 We endeavour to 'put in a word' for these possibilities whenever it seems appropriate in wider discussions, and would be ready and willing to support groups formed to campaign for them.

 Other Recent ActivityBranch representatives have participated in the East Midlands Trains Stakeholder Conference, prepared a response to the consultation draft of the Leicester and Leicestershire Rail Strategy, and actively raised the profile of the East Midlands at a Westminster Social Policy Forum Seminar on Regional Devolution and the Midlands Engine.
 Small groups of Branch members have met with Railfuture colleagues from other Branches to discuss rail issues which cross their Branch boundaries.
-At least one Branch Committee member has been present at each of the annual national Railfuture events: the two Conferences, Branches and Groups Day, and the national AGM.
+At least one Branch Committee member has been present at each of the annual national Railfuture events: the two national Conferences, Branches and Groups Day, and the national AGM.
+The Branch hosted the Autumn 2017 national Conference in Leicester.

 Becoming Active in East Midlands BranchFirst, and most importantly, there is no expectation on you upon joining Railfuture to become active in your local Branch!
 We need our sleeping members; we could not do everything we do without your money!
 But we also need active members, and a continuous stream of new ones as old ones have to give up or reduce their activity for various reasons.
 If you would like to contribute something, either towards a particular campaign or just to the general running of the Branch, please contact Roger Bacon (details at the bottom of this page) or come along to the Branch AGM or one of our Committee meetings open to all Branch members (details at the top).
 All our venues are accessible to wheelchairs and breastfeeding is welcome at our meetings.
 It is not necessary to be vastly knowledgeable about railways, just to believe sincerely in the important role they can play in our society.